-This easy Albania itinerary has a strong focus on nature, history and culture.
+This easy itinerary for Albania has a strong focus on nature, history and culture.
 Use it to plan the perfect 2 weeks in Albania or more, travelling exclusively by bus (no car required!).

 This easy Albania itinerary by bus focuses on history, culture and cuisine, with a bit of nature thrown in.